amandeepfull/nodejs-docker-GKE/README.md

 # Docker Volume
 How to use in React App:
 1. Run react app using docker-compose up
 2. Open another terminal and enter command npm run watch

-Now if we make any changes in app it can reflect in browser.
+Now if we make any changes in app and reload the browser it can reflect in browser.

 **Learning and building is in under process**